Your brand is not just a logo. It’s a story, the message, colours, designs and content that help identify and differentiate you to your audience.

 Having a strong differentiator makes your brand stand out.
 It helps you be more targeted in your marketing campaigns, pitching directly relevant audience.

 Your brand positioning strategy uses the information discovered in your audit to refresh your brand.
-It ensures that it remains relevant to your existing audience and/or captures new audiences, to maximise revenue generation.
+It ensures that it remains relevant to your existing audience and captures new audiences, to maximise revenue generation.

 In most cases, focusing on engaging with and serving your core audience should be the most crucial aspect of your positioning strategy.